15 Fireable Offenses: Top Reasons to Fire Someone

 Discrimination at work creates a hostile work environment for all employees, not just the direct victims.
 Promoting an accepting and open culture can discourage this type of behavior.
 However, if you learn of an employee who is engaging in discrimination of any kind, you must take immediate action, including possible termination.

-13. Falsifying Business Records
+18. Falsifying Business Records

 Employees may be authorized to create and sign company documents.
 Falsifying these documents, however, creates a risk for your entire organization.
 It is important to have policies and procedures in place to prevent document fraud.

 Document fraud can happen in many ways.
 Employees may change dates, names, or amounts on documents.
-They may also change their time sheet or falsify company financial statements to hide stolen funds.
+They may also change their timesheet or falsify company financial statements to hide stolen funds.
 This type of fraud can be difficult to detect and it can damage the reputation of the organization and lead to legal problems.

 Businesses should take steps to prevent document fraud.
-Employees should be trained on the importance of honesty and integrity and policies and procedures should be in place to ensure that documents are accurate.
+Employees should be trained on the importance of honesty and integrity, and policies and procedures should be in place to ensure that documents are accurate.
 These measures will help protect the organization from fraudulent activity.
 In extreme cases, falsifying documents could lead to physical injury or death of employees or customers.
 Immediately terminate an employee who falsifies company documents.

-The moment you know an employee has stolen from your company or damaged company property, document the incident and terminate the employee.
+Unfortunately, some people don’t always act scrupulously—employee theft can happen, be it on merchandise, cash, or intellectual property.
+The moment you know an employee has stolen from your company, document the incident and terminate the employee.
 You may even consider filing a claim against them to recover your losses.

-Frequently Asked Questions
+Fireable Offenses Frequently Asked Questions (FAQs)

 An employee may be disqualified from receiving unemployment benefits if they were fired for misconduct, theft, absenteeism, violation of company policies, or insubordination.
 When you are faced with firing an employee, whether for performance issues, behavioral issues, or illegal activity, it is best to have everything in writing.
 Collect all documentation that details the events leading up to the firing, such as evaluations, disciplinary reports, and performance documents.
 This may assist in making an unemployment claim non-chargeable to your company.